Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 **Step 1: Pass meta data via custom environment variables**
 1. Edit frontend-app/run_docker.sh
-2. Change the comments to use the launch process labeled **Step 1** (make sure the other lines are commented)
+2. Learn how $1 impacts the launch options for docker.
+How it uses DT_TAGS, DT_CUSTOM_PROP when passing 1
-3. Let's restart our app via ../stop_frontend_clustered.sh and then ../run_frontend2builds_clustered.sh
+3. Let's restart our app via ../stop_frontend_clustered.sh and then "../run_frontend2builds_clustered.sh 1"

-Looking at our Process Groups now shows us the additional Meta Data and the Automated Tags!
+The last parameter we pass to "run_frontend2builds_clustered.sh 1" will instruct frontend-app/run_docker to pass DT_TAGS & DT_CUSTOM_PROP.
+Let's have a look at your process groups in Dynatrace - we will see the additional meta data and tags showing up:

 ![](./images/lab3_processgroup_wtag_metadata.jpg)

 **Step 2: Influence PGI Detection to detect each Build as separate PGI**
-1. Edit frontend-app/run_docker.sh
-2. Change the comments to use the launch process labeled **Step 2** (make sure the other lines are commented)
-3. Let's restart our app via ../stop_frontend_clustered.sh and then ../run_frontend2builds_clustered.sh
+1. Let's restart our app via ../stop_frontend_clustered.sh and then "../run_frontend2builds_clustered.sh 2"

-The difference with this launch process is that we pass the BUILD_NUMBER as DT_NODE_ID.
+In this case the last parameter we pass to "run_frontend2builds_clustered.sh 2" will instruct frontend-app/run_docker to additionally add DT_NODE_ID by passing the BUILD_NUMBER to it.
 This changes the default Process Group Instance detection mechanism and every docker instance, even if it comes from the same docker image, will be split into its own PGI.
 **Note: Kubernetes, OpenShift, CloudFoundry, ...:** For these platforms the OneAgent automatically detects containers running in different pods, spaces or projects.
 There should be no need to leverage DT_NODE_ID to separate your container instances.

 ![](./images/lab3_pgis_per_build.jpg)